skywind3000/vim-preview/README.md

 PreviewFile [++opt] [+cmd] filename
 ```

-Just like `PreviewTag` but preview a given file, the `+cmd` could be any vim command which will be executed after opening the file. for example:
+Just like `PreviewTag` but preview a given file, the `+cmd` could be any vim command which will be executed after opening the file.
+For example:

 ```VimL
 PreviewFile +:10 ~/.vimrc